rescript-lang/rescript-compiler/docs/ffi.md

 ## Call OCaml functions from Javascript/Typescript

-Since ocamlscript guarantees all ocaml functions are exported as it is, there is not too much work needed.
+Since BuckleScript guarantees all ocaml functions are exported as it is, there is not too much work needed.

 Some things need be taken care of: